CHAPTER THREE: 3710

 c. require new evidence to support the leave request;

 d. require the employee to return to work if the leave is not substantiated; and/or

-L-16.
+M-16.
 Upon return from family medical leave, employees will be assigned to their same or similar position with equivalent pay and status with or without reasonable accommodation, as appropriate, in accordance with the Americans with Disabilities Act.
-Job reassignment must be coordinated with Employment Services and approved by the AVP for Human Resources or designee.
+Job reassignment must be coordinated with Employment Services and approved by Human Resources.
 The university has no obligation to restore employment to temporary hourly (TH) or other employees if the employment term or project is over and the university would not otherwise have continued employment.

-M. SERVICEMEMBER FAMILY AND MEDICAL LEAVE.
-The federal Family and Medical Leave Act (FMLA) now entitles eligible employees to take leave for covered family member’s service in the Armed Forces (Servicemember Family and Medical Leave) in two instances.
+N. SERVICE MEMBER FAMILY AND MEDICAL LEAVE.
+The federal Family and Medical Leave Act (FMLA) now entitles eligible employees to take leave for covered family members’ service in the Armed Forces (Service member Family and Medical Leave) in two instances.
 This section of the policy supplements the above family medical leave policy and provides general notice of employee rights to such leave.
-Except as stated below, an employee’s rights and obligations to servicemember family and medical leave are governed by the general family medical leave policy. [add.
-2-08]
+Except as stated below, an employee’s rights and obligations to service member family and medical leave are governed by the general family medical leave policy. [add.
+2-08, ren.
+7-15]

 a.
 “Eligible employee” is a spouse, son, daughter, parent, or for purposes of caring for a family member, the next of kin of a covered family member.